teambtcmap/btcmap-data/README.md

 Once verified we will close the issue.

-You can check out the [Wiki](https://github.com/teambtcmap/btcmap.org/wiki/Tagging-Instructions#shadowy-supertaggers) for more details on how to add location to OpenStreetMap and become a Shadowy Supertagger 🥷.
+You can check out the [Wiki](https://github.com/teambtcmap/btcmap.org/wiki/Tagging-Instructions#shadowy-supertaggers) for more details on how to add locations to OpenStreetMap and become a Shadowy Supertagger 🥷.

-Thanks!
+Thanks for your contribution to the bitcoin mapping community!